n-efendy/json-to-cucumber/README.md

 ## Description

 Json to Cucumber is a QA helper tool for automation testing.
-It converts json data type responses into cucumber/gherkin form It converts
+It converts json data type responses into cucumber/gherkin form.
+It converts
 ```bash
  {